P11D Explained: tips for completing your P11D

 The exemption applies equally to benefits provided to the employee or to the employee’s family or household.

-Some company owner/directors make use of luxury assets owned by their company, such as boats, classic cars or holiday homes.
-It is vital to make sure these benefits in kind are reported correctly as HMRC frequently search for such items during compliance checks.
+Owners and directors make use of luxury assets owned by their company, such as holiday homes, boats or classic cars.
+It is vital to make sure these benefits in kind are reported correctly, as HMRC frequently search for such items during compliance checks.

 You will need a clear description of the asset and the market value (in most cases, cost) when the asset was first applied as an employment-related benefit.
 This does not apply to land.
 For land, the rent that might reasonably be expected to be obtained on a letting from year to year is required.
 Then you will need to know the amount of salary or cash pay foregone by the relevant employee under Optional Remuneration Arrangements rules and any amount made good by the employee or that has suffered a tax deduction.